|

 - POP email checking and reading email headers

-- Unique IM interface to reply to messages while inside a game
+- Unique IM interface to reply to messages while inside a game or other application

 - Full control of supported media applications plus:

-- Sophisticated song search by title, artist, or track number
+- Sophisticated song search by title, artist, or track number for supported media applications

-- UltraSeek feature which automatically previews tracks in
+- UltraSeek feature which automatically previews tracks in the middle of the song

 - Audio volume adjustment for system and supported media applications